Northboi/NBA_Annual_Goal/README.md

 ## Reproducibility

-Download all files and open the R project NBA_Annual_Goal.Rproj in R Studio.
+Download all files and open the R project project.Rproj in R Studio.

 To reproduce the paper, render to pdf NBA_Annual_Goal.qmd found at outputs/NBA_Annual_Goal.qmd.